Sandra Floyd Sojourner - Mississippi's Best Community Newspaper

 May 30, 1947 – May 17, 2023

-Visitation will be Saturday from 1:00 p.m. till the time of service at Calvary Baptist Church.
-With burial following at the Kingston Cemetery under the direction of Laird Funeral Home.
+Visitation will be Saturday from 1 p.m. until the time of service at Calvary Baptist Church with burial following at the Kingston Cemetery under the direction of Laird Funeral Home.

 Email newsletter signup

-After raising her children Sandra chose to go back to work when the casinos came to Natchez.
-She started as a dealer with Lady Luck Casino and quickly worked into various management positions with both Lady Luck and the Isle of Capri casinos.
+After raising her children, Sandra chose to go back to work when the casinos came to Natchez.
+She started as a dealer with Lady Luck Casino and quickly worked in various management positions with both Lady Luck and the Isle of Capri casinos.
 Sandra was a natural leader with excellent people skills.
-She was elected and served two terms as an Adams County Election Commissioner in the 1990’s.
+She was elected and served two terms as an Adams County Election Commissioner in the 1990s.

-Her greatest passion and blessing were her family, and was evident in the devotion and time she spent in shaping their lives.
+Her greatest passion and blessing were her family and this was evident in the devotion and time she spent in shaping their lives.
 Spending time at Oakwood Plantation, their family home, with her children, grandchildren, extended family and friends was where she found her greatest joy.

 She was preceded in death by her parents; infant twin daughters; a great-grandson, Wyatt Lee Russell; a brother, Carlos Floyd, a sister and brother-in-law, Barbara and Carl Ross; her in-laws, Boyd and Dot Sojourner; and a brother-in-law, Dwight Harrigan.